 Popular email services such as Gmail or Hotmail often come with an auto save function which can stop you losing everything you’ve typed in by periodically saving the draft.
 Once you have finished and sent the email, the draft will be removed which makes this feature a real time saver if you can type quickly.
 WordPress has a similar function that auto saves when you’re writing a blog post in the TinyMCE editor.
 Also if you accidentally click the back button or try to close the tab it will popup a warning which also appears for a number of other forms where you type something in.

 There have been times though in the past when this function hasn’t worked properly in WordPress and large chunks of posts were lost and had to be rewritten.
 If you restrict your typing online and never write much into online forms, editors or emails etc, it won’t be a major issue and you could always copy the text using Ctrl+C to stop you losing it.
 But if you spend a lot of time online writing into your web browser, a tool to save what you type while you’re typing it could be a real saver of time and headaches.
-Here are 3 form or text area saving browser extensions for the two most popular web browsers that support plug-ins, Mozilla Firefox and Google Chrome.

 1. Textarea Cache